MatthewHuk/quoting.express-fun/README.md

 2. There is a failing test - lets fix it!

-3. Create a route to add & return a new user.
+3. We want to add a user to our system.
+Create a new api route that adds a new user and returns it.
    This route will take a username as a parameter, and an age as a query

     -Note: Create an array with an object to hold a User (pre-populate this).
 (This is done locally so that we can fake a db).
     * Add the user to our local object - make sure its unique.